-A French earthenware roasting pot for use on a stove top, or directly in a fire.
-Used for the roasting of vegetables - potatoes, beets, and roots - chestnuts, and coffee beans without the use of oil, fats, or water; baking them in their own trapped juices for an exceptional taste.
-Unlike many other Digoin pots these should not be soaked before use, and should be heated, and cooled slowly to avoid thermal shock and potentially cracking.
-Hand made since 1875 by Poterie Digoin, in the northern Loire valley, an area rich in clay and silt mineral deposits, but as importantly at a major junction in the French canal network, whose distribution allowed the nascent pottery to quickly establish itself at the heart of the French kitchen.
+A French earthenware roaster for use in the embers of a fire or barbecue, or in an oven.
+For the roasting and baking of vegetables, chestnuts, and coffee beans without the use of additional oil or water, bringing out their natural flavours.
+Never use water, butter or oil, and after use the inside should be cleaned with a dry brush and without water.
+Invented in 1890 by French lawyer Gustave Rousset, and hand-made ever since by Poterie Digoin, in the northern Loire valley, an area rich in clay and silt mineral deposits, but as importantly at a major junction in the French canal network, whose distribution allowed the nascent pottery to quickly establish itself at the heart of the French kitchen.
 About 33cm x 16cm x 20cm.

 We're sorry all options are currently out of stock, email us here and we'll let you know when we have more.